awav/CGLB/README.md

-# CGLB
+# Conjugate Gradient Lower Bound (CGLB)

-Conjugate Gradient Lower Bound
+An implementation of the `conjugate gradient lower bound` method described in [Tighter bounds on the log Marginal likelihood of Gaussian Process regression](https://arxiv.org/abs/2102.08314).
+This method can be used for scalable hyperparameter selection for Gaussian process regression models with Gaussian likelihood using approximate Empirical Bayes'.

 ## Installation